-Chiara Parisio graduated in the History of Art at Florence University in 1981 with Professor Mina Gregori.
+Chiara Parisio graduated in the History of Art at Florence University with Professor Mina Gregori.
 For several years she studied Italian 16th century painting, specializing in the Brescian school of the Renaissance and afterward of the 18th century.
 Subsequently she turned her attention to Italian Neoclassicism, in particular portrait miniatures and the decorative arts.
 She has published extensively on these subjects and is presently active as an independent consultant.

 Author: Chiara Parisio